kubernetes/kops/docs/networking.md

 #### Installation Weave on a new Cluster

-The following command setups a cluster, in HA mode, that is ready for a CNI installation.
+The following command sets up a cluster, in HA mode, that is ready for a CNI installation.

 ```console
 $ export $ZONE=mylistofzones